Italy: Mantua to Venice

 A spiffy little barge, the Vita Pugna…

 …is amply comfortable as the hotel that travels with you for an Italy Bike and Barge Tour.
 The name of the barge means “Life is a battle” in Italian.
-It’s not your battle; however, aboard the Vita Pugna or from the vantage point of a bicycle as you venture from Venice to Mantua.
+It’s not your battle; however, aboard the Vita Pugna or from the vantage point of a bicycle as you venture from Mantua to Venice.
 All you need do is enjoy.

 Mantua (Mantova to the locals) is a better kept secret but very strong on palazzi; the dukes of Gonzaga lived well.
 Medieval buildings share the streets with architecture of the Renaissance and it all looks splendid.
 While we are in Mantua a local historian will take us around this influential center of Italian Renaissance art and learning, once the home of the powerful Gonzaga rulers.